-We are back to accepting all wildlife in need again.
-We will be sending a driver to a limited area, depending on the nature of the call.
+We accept all native wildlife in need in Kentucky.
+We can send a driver to a limited area, depending on the nature of the call.
 We would appreciate if animals could be brought to us, or at least if you can meet us part way, especially if the call involves a baby or small animal that can safely be contained in a box or carrier.
 Call us at (270) 547-4200 and we will provide advice, or possibly refer you to a wildlife rehabilitator that may be closer to you.
 If the line is busy or you can't get through, it's because we're helping others, so we ask for your patience and please, keep trying and leave a voicemail message.
 Please do not post messages about animals in need on our Facebook page or send messages or e-mails because they are not monitored 24 hours a day.
 It's imperative that animals get help as soon as possible.
 Please consider making a donation to help offset the transportation costs if we travel to pick up an animal.
 That will help keep our ambulances on the road.
 Even a $5 donation makes a difference!

 Be cautious and do not handle wildlife unless it is absolutely necessary.
 If you must, use heavy gloves, towels, and be extremely careful, especially with mammals and birds with sharp beaks and talons.
 A bite or scratch from a wild animal can have serious consequences for you AND the animal.
 Remember, though you understand your intentions, wild animals see you as a predator, not a rescuer, and you or the animal could be injured.
 During transportation, remember that an unconscious animal may regain consciousness, so be sure that your carrier or box is secured.
 Your safety, and that of the animal, could depend on this.